 FTA will award grants of a minimum of $200,000 and a maximum of $1,000,000.
 FTA intends to award as many meritorious projects as possible, and may elect to award less than the amount requested by an applicant.
 In addition, geographic diversity and the applicant's receipt of other discretionary awards may be considered in FTA's award decisions.

-A. Notification.
+a.
+Notification.
 After FTA has selected the proposals to be funded, successful applicants will be notified by email or telephone of their status.
-In addition, FTA will publish a notice in the Federal Register announcing successful applicants.
 Upon notification of intent to award funds, FTA may withdraw its offer to provide Federal assistance if the recipient does not provide a formal application consistent with its proposal submission within 90 days following the date of the offer.

-B. Execution of the FTA Agreement.
-FTA will instruct successful applicants on how to execute their cooperative agreements in FTA's electronic grants management system.
+b.
+Execution of the FTA Agreement.
+Successful applicants will be instructed by FTA on how to execute their cooperative agreements in FTA's electronic grants management system.